Water & Wastewater Treatment Plants

 - Has nine consecutive years of 100% compliance with a clean performance record

-- Received a Platinum IX Award issued by the National Association of Clean Water Agencies in 2012
+- Received a Platinum XI Award issued by the National Association of Clean Water Agencies in 2012

 - LEED silver certified Administration and Training facility